 The murdermap project began in 2010 with the aim of covering every single case of homicide (murder and manslaughter) from crime to conviction to reveal the stories behind the crime figures.

 We have never received any money from government agencies, charities, educational establishments or wealthy philanthropists.
-If you would like to change that then get in touch via email: email@example.com
+If you would like to change that then get in touch via email at email@example.com or consider donating via the Paypal link below.

 Frequently Asked Questions (FAQ)